seamusdemora/seamusdemora.github.io/MacStuff.md

 $ man open | col -b | open -tf
 ```

-Which can be quite useful for perusing the system documentation offline (in this example, the `man` page for `open`), and/or making additions or changes to it either for your own use, or to share.   [↩](#table-of-contents)
+Which can be quite useful for perusing the system documentation offline (in this example, the `man` page for `open`), and/or making additions or changes to it either for your own use, or to share.   [↑](#table-of-contents)

 ### 4. How to Schedule an App to Run At a Specified Time?